joe255/latency-rescheduler/README.md

 # latency-rescheduler
-A project implementing a dynamic rescheduling strategy for a K8s cluster
+A project implementing a dynamic rescheduling strategy for a K8s cluster.